-Graduation Day was not an official Infinite Crisis tie-in, rather it’s subject matter and storyline was – like Identity Crisis – co-opted by IC and woven into the story.
+GRADUATION DAY was not an official INFINITE CRISIS tie-in, rather it’s subject matter and storyline was – like IDENTITY CRISIS – co-opted by INFINITE CRISIS and woven into the story.

 Unknown to her or her colleagues in the Titans, a robot from the future – who will become known as Indigo – appears in the present, damaged and looking for a suitable hiding place.

 The Titans, meanwhile, are approached by a company wishing to bankroll them; at the same time, the same company are offering Young Justice the same deal and, inevitably, the two teams meet.